raghavgarg1996/SiteSpeed.io/README.md

 # SiteSpeed.io
-It is used to find the page speed and other useful speed metrics
+A tool to find the page speed and other useful speed metrics

-Just execute the commands in the sitespeed_script.sh
+Just execute the commands in the sitespeed_script.sh by entering the required url